Leo675/catfacts-snowden/README.md

 https://apps.twitter.com/

-Near the top of woem.sh, there is an unsub variable.
-You can change it but keep it under 52 characters, and use +'s for spaces.
+Near the top of both scripts, there is an unsub variable.
+You can change it but keep it under 52 characters, and use +'s for spaces in woem.sh.
+If you want to disable unsubscribing, remove the elif construct at the bottom of on_data.

 <h2>Usage</h2>
 The stream API does output full tweets, but only the raw numbers will be saved in numbers.txt.
 Either run it in screen or a seperate terminal or direct the output to /dev/null